T-Troll/alienfx-tools/Doc/alienfan-cli.md

 - `getpower` - Print current power mode
 - `setpower=<value>` - Set system-defined power level.
 Possible levels autodetected from ACPI, see message at app start
 - `setgpu=<value>` - Set GPU power limit.
 Possible values from 0 (no limit) to 4 (max. limit).
+- `setperf=<ac>,<dc>` - Set CPU Performance boost for AC and battery to desired level.
+Performance boost can be in 0..4 - disabled, enabled, aggresive, efficient, efficient aggresive.
 - `getfans[=mode]` - Show current fan RPMs boost
 - `setfans=<fan1>,<fan2>...[,mode]` - Set fans RPM boost level (0..100 - in percent).
 Fan1 is for CPU fan, Fan2 for GPU one.
 Number of arguments should be the same as number of fans application detect
 - `resetcolor` - Reset color system